 - Ctrl + Mouse wheel spin: Canvas zoom.

-- Alt + Shirt + Up and Down: Reorder a bulleted or numbered list without having to cut and paste the text.
+- Alt + Shirt + Up and Down: Reorder a bulleted or numbered list without cutting and pasting the text.

 - Tab: Toggle through objects, layers, and elements.